ZGIS/smart-csw-ingester/src/site/publish-notes.md

 ### sbt-dependency-check

 - OWASP Dependency-Check and Vulnerability is an open source tool performing a best effort analysis of 3rd party dependencies.
+- first runs will take a while (up to several minutes) for downloadloading the CVE lists from nist.gov ...

 ```scala
 sbt check